Soup has a long, long history and many historians say that its as old as the art of cooking itself.

-Think about those days where you just can't wait to get home, put on a pair of warm fuzzy slippers and savor a delicious bowlful ~ mmmmm-mmmmm-mmmmm-GOOD!
+Think about those days where you just can't wait to get home.

-The first thing you notice about these recipes is the intense aroma and pure flavors that seem to just dance on your tongue.
+The first thing you notice when sitting down to these recipes is the intense aroma and pure flavors that seem to just dance on your tongue.

 We absolutely savor these dishes, right to the last drop.

-Okay, we've all heard that saying "soup is good food".
+Okay, we've all heard that it's good food.

 All you need to do is follow these simple rules to garner the health benefits: